By Joe Robinson

 2. Excessive workload.
 Excessive workload drives stress and prevents the body from physical recovery and the mind from replenishing mental resources.
 It leads to little sleep, bad diet, no exercise, and unrelieved stress, and eats away at the immune system.
 Physical exhaustion leads to mental and emotional exhaustion.

 3. Cynicism.
 There seems to be no point to anything, no sense of accomplishment anymore.
 What used to fuel—pride, service, ambition, challenge, even money—seems meaningless.
-Belief, in the company, profession, achievement, anyone else, it's naive and illusory.
+Belief, in the company, profession, achievement, anyone else, it's naive and pointless.

 4. Emotionally draining work.
 Burnout was first identified in social workers whose clients and large case loads burned up excess emotional resources.
 If your work involves intense emotional demands, and there’s nothing to replace those resources or help with them, such as a lack of support, the constant stress can dry up adrenal glands, causing severe physical fatigue and a lack of defense chemicals to manage stressors.